Summer Camp, the Antidote to Modern Society

 By Andy Pritikin

-Andy Pritikin is the Owner/Director of Liberty Lake Day Camp in Bordentown NJ, and former President of the American Camp Association NY/NJ.
+Andy Pritikin is the Owner/Director of Liberty Lake Day Camp, and Past President of American Camp Association NY/NJ www.LibertyLakeDayCamp.com.

 Liberty Lake Day Camp

 1195 Florence-Columbus Road, Bordentown, NJ 08505